Coherence Co

 The strategy is on paper.
 The organisation is still doing what it did before.

-The conditions producing this can be redesigned.What changes:
+The conditions producing this can be redesigned.What this is

 • Your strategy actually changes how the work gets done and is delivered to your customers